Illumina DNA

 Because fragmentation is enzymatic and there is a degree of built-in sample normalisation in this chemistry, we can skip Covaris shearing and quantification steps that add time and cost to the library preparation.
 By only processing full plates (including two control samples) the reagent dead volume and consumable cost is minimised.
 This means we can only accept sample batches of 94.

-Two last positions in the last column MUST be left empty for the controls.
+The two last positions in the last column (wells G12 and H12) MUST be left empty for the controls.

 The concept of user QC is that you provide your samples within the specified range of input (100–500 ng) and libraries are prepared without us doing any sample QC.
 We then pool the libraries by equal volume relying on the built-in normalisation.
 At the same time we won’t make any guarantees regarding the variability in data yield among the samples.
 So the compromise is that you are responsible that your samples are provided in the proper range of concentrations; the read variability may be greater compared to when we individually quantify and dilute libraries before pooling them, but the cost will be lower.